montaque-reynolds/montaque-reynolds.github.io/docs/Discussions/week-08.md

 ## The Speech of Alcibiades: a reading of the symposium

-> I believe that a deep understanding of the *Symposium* will be one that regards it not as a work that ignores the pre-philosophical understanding of *er$\-{0}$s*, but as one that is all about that understanding, and also about why it must be purged and transcended, why Diotima has to come once again to save Athens from a plague. [@nuss01, 167]
+> I believe that a deep understanding of the *Symposium* will be one that regards it not as a work that ignores the pre-philosophical understanding of *er$\acute{o}$s*, but as one that is all about that understanding, and also about why it must be purged and transcended, why Diotima has to come once again to save Athens from a plague. [@nuss86, 167]

 How?